Favourited 2301 times

-When the siblings get old enough, we go for college in America.
-I spent 10 years learning and working in California before I realized it wasn't the life I wanted to live.
-I moved back to Thailand to help my family start a farmstay with the help from volunteers from all around the world.
-The farmstay has started with much thanks to all our volunteers who we've been honored to know and work alongside.
+Having studied and worked in SF California, I realized it wasn't the life I wanted to live.
+I moved back to Thailand to help my family start a farmstay and campgrounds with the help from volunteers from all around the world.
 The work is hard, but the reward is that satisfying feeling when you know you've really contributed and made a real difference.

-If you know how to ride a scooter, you can rent one in PakChong (300baht a day) and drive it to the farmstay.
+If you know how to ride a scooter, you can rent one in PakChong and drive it to the farmstay.
 There is also public transportation to the farm which is easy to use.
-We can send you a video showing exactly how to get here by the local bus, which is an experience in itself.
+We will send you a video showing exactly how to get here by the local bus, which is an experience in itself.

 We are looking for people who are wanting a quiet place to rest, help out with tasks in the mornings and you have the afternoons and evenings free.

-I really hope we get the chance to meet with you all!
+I really hope we get the chance to work with you all!
 Till then, I wish you safe travels and grand adventures!

 Immersing yourself in the nature of the Thai countryside, walk down to the local village for cold drinks and snacks and practice your Thai.